 Radiant heaters.

-C403.2.4.9 Group R-1 hotel/motel guest rooms.
-For hotel and motel guest rooms, a minimum of one of the following control technologies shall be required in hotels/motels with over 50 guest rooms such that the space temperature would automatically setback (winter) or set up (summer) by no less than 5°F (3°C) when the occupant is not in the room:

-Controls that are activated by the room occupant via the primary room access method - Key, card, deadbolt, etc.

-Occupancy sensor controls that are activated by the occupant's presence in the room.
+C403.4.8 Group R-1 hotel/motel guestrooms.
+See Section C403.7.6.

-C403.2.4.10 Group R-2 and R-3 dwelling units.
+C403.4.9 Group R-2 and R-3 dwelling units.
 The primary space conditioning system within each dwelling unit shall be provided with at least one programmable thermostat for the regulation of space temperature.
 The thermostat shall allow for, at a minimum, a 5-2 programmable schedule (weekdays/weekends) and be capable of providing at least two programmable setback periods per day.